arcana-network/docs.arcana/includes/text-snippets/db_register_dapp.md

 ![Register dApp](/img/an_db_create_newapp_anim.gif){.an-screenshots}

-A newly registered app dashboard displays Testnet configuration settings.
+A newly registered app is assigned a default Testnet configuration profile, displaying these Testnet settings in the dashboard.
 A unique {{config.extra.arcana.app_address}} is assigned for the Testnet profile.
-Developer can deploy the app on the {{config.extra.arcana.company_name}} once SDK usage is configured in the dashboard and app is integrated with the SDK.
+The developer can deploy the app on the {{config.extra.arcana.company_name}} Testnet once SDK usage is configured in the dashboard and the app is integrated with the SDK.

 ![New app dashboard](/img/an_db_new_app_screen.png){.an-screenshots}